pretix/pretix-docs/docs/topics/products.md

 ### Early-bird tiers based on dates

-Let's say you run a conference that has the following pricing scheme:
+Let's say you run a conference with the following pricing scheme:

  - 12 to 6 months before the event: € 450
  - 6 to 3 months before the event: € 550